scottgasch/pyutils/examples/README.md

+# examples

 Stuff under here is example code that uses pyutils library routines and is meant to just be illustrative and fun.
 Each should be runnable as-is if you have pyutils installed.
-Use the --help flag for more info.
+Use the `--help` flag for more info.

 cron:
     Wrapper for running cronjobs with optional locks to ensure that no